Nitekreature/Example/README.md

 The repo should now be accessible in the `/Example` folder.

-### Fetching and Pulling

-`git fetch` is an important command for making sure your repo is up to date with the remote.
-Always run it before committing changes, as you do not want to have to resolve conflicts that may arise otherwise.

 ### Repo Status

 A very helpful command for checking the state of your repo is the `git status` command.
 This shows information about new/modified files, branches, whether your local repo is behind/ahead the remote, and more.